JoeLorenzo/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

-    To me it means to think in individual components and how that component will change.
+    To me it means to think in individual components and how that component may change.

 - [ ] Describe state.

+    A state is the current data at one particular time.
+In react a state has a defualt value and that can then change given a function for instance, such as an event listener.

 - [ ] Describe props.

+    Props are simply parameters we pass to our components.
+They are passed through a props object.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are functions that run after something is rendered.
 ## Project Set Up

 Follow these steps to set up and work on your project: